Jatin-11022002/Promact_Fullstack_Week2_Task2/README.md

 Follow the below steps for setting up the application and using it to generate PDF for any valid URL

--Step 1: Clone the repository in your local by using below command
+* Step 1: Clone the repository in your local by using below command

 '''
 git clone  https://github.com/Jatin-11022002/Promact_Fullstack_Week2_Task2.git